AEC-Lab/package-manager/src/styles/README.md

 ## Voyansi Styling guide

-See how styling is using on Voyansi Package Manager.
+See how styling is using on Voyansi Ship.

 ### How the classes are structured: